Adenia: Uses

 Several species are used in traditional African medicine.
 Various parts of A. cissampeloides are used to treat many conditions, including gastrointestinal problems, inflammation, pain, fever, malaria, leprosy, scabies, cholera, anemia, bronchitis, sexually transmitted diseases, menorrhagia, and mental illness.
 It is used both as an abortifacient and to prevent miscarriage.
 A. dinklagei leaves are ingested to treat palpitations.
 The leaves of A. tricostata are used to treat fever.
 The leaves or leaf sap of A. bequaertii are taken to treat headache, mental illness, and possession.
 A. lobata stems are applied to sites of Guinea worm infection during extraction of the worm.
 It is also used as an enema and an aphrodisiac.

 A. cissampeloides is used as a fish poison and arrow poison.
 The red-colored sap is used as a cosmetic.
 The stems can be made into rope.
 The crushed twigs or smoke from burning roots can be used to calm honeybees during honey harvest.

 The leaves of A. cissampeloides are eaten as a vegetable in parts of Africa.

 A. digitata is cultivated as an ornamental plant for its very large, distinctive aboveground tuber.

 Toxicity

 Many Adenia are poisonous.
 They contain lectins such as lanceolin, stenodactylin, and volkensin, which are toxic to cells.
 They cause apoptosis, hemagglutination, inhibition of protein synthesis, and depurination of ribosomes and DNA.
 Mouse experiments with small doses of lanceolin and stenodactylin, from A. lanceolata and A. stenodactyla, respectively, revealed that they are "amongst the most potent toxins of plant origin".

 The fruit of A. digitata has been used in Africa to commit homicide and suicide.

-Diversity

-There are approximately 100 species in the genus.